Wang-Qi-group/lab/docs/members/README.md

   ---

   Jiaqi Li received the B.Eng. degree in Computer Science and Technology from South China University of Technology in 2020.

-His research interests is Privacy-preserving contact tracing.
+  His research interest is Privacy-preserving contact tracing.

   [[More Information](/members/lijiaqi.md)]